linuxdeepin/deepin-font-manager/README.md

-# Deepin Font Installer
+# Deepin Font Manager

-Deepin Font Installer is used to install and uninstall font file for users with bulk install function.
+Deepin Font Manager is used to install and uninstall font file for users with bulk install function.

 ## Dependencies